remotesensorDJB/uas_systems_overview/PITCHME.md

 +++
 #### Imaging Systems
 ##### Camera Basics: Resolution
-When referring to a digital camera, *resolution* is defined by the number of photosites/pixels that the sensr is comprised of.
+When referring to a digital camera, *resolution* is defined by the number of photosites/pixels that the sensor is comprised of.
 Typically referenced by megapixels (millions of pixels).
 +++
 #### Imaging Systems